dougeby/IntuneDocs/intune-user-help/existing-company-email-account-found.md

 4. Under your list of devices, select the device you want to update.

-5. Select **Check device settings** or **Check access**, depending on your device's platform.
+5. Select **Check settings**.
 Within a few moments, your device will sync your new email settings.

 6. Sign in to your work or school email account.